wp-plugins/participants-database/readme.txt

 All shortcodes now use a template to determine how they are presented.
 Plugin default templates are found in the "templates" directory in the plugin directory.

-If you want to customize your template, copy the template file you want to use as a starting point to a "templates" dierctory in your theme:  `wp-content/themes/your-theme/templates/`.
+If you want to customize your template, copy the template file you want to use as a starting point to a "templates" directory in your theme:  `wp-content/themes/your-theme/templates/`.
 Create the directory if it doesn't exist; if it does exist, just place the the template file in there.
 IMPORTANT: if you modify the templates in the shortcode directory, your changes will be lost when you upgrade the plugin.
 Copy them to your theme directory in a directory named "templates."
 The path will look something like this: `(WP ROOT)/wp-content/themes/yourtheme/templates/pdb-signup-customtemplate.php`

 Template files use the naming convention: pdb-{shortcode name}-{template name}.php.
 So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.